 Acquaints the students with emerging developments in the field of psychosocial rehabilitation and treatment, focusing on current issues and trends.
 The purpose of the course is to help the student conceptualize psychosocial rehabilitation as a diverse and evolving field.
 Web based course.
-Prerequisite: PSRT 1019, PSRT 2121 3 lecture hours per week 3 credit hours
+Prerequisite(s): PSRT 1019, PSRT 2121 3 lecture hours per week 2 and the hours